arindas/resume/arindas-resume.md

   access authorization at the level of buckets.
 Implemented as a golang web service with the golang google-cloud-sdk, along with a frontend React client application.<br/>
   This solution enabled us to receive sensitive data from different medical institutions without providing access to our GCP infrastructure.
   - Distributed deep-learning based diagnosis on medical images for a variety of diseases.
-Implemented as a suite of microservices, in golang and python.
-We use golang for managing data and python for inference.
+Implemented as an event-driven suite of microservices, in golang and python.
+We use golang for the web serving infrastructure and python for inference.
 The services talk to each other using Google Cloud PubSub.
 Additionaly there's a React Dashboard for visualizing medical images, requesting diagnosis and viewing reports. <br/>
   We were able to reduce turnaround time for a new disease prediction service deployment by 10x, along